devaos/grunt-port-pick/README.md

     test1: {
       options: {
         args: {
-          seleniumPort: -1
+          seleniumPort: -1,
+          baseUrl: 'http://localhost:<%= grunt.config.get("port-pick-connect1") %>'
         }
       }
     },
     test2: {
       options: {
         args: {
-          seleniumPort: -1
+          seleniumPort: -1,
+          baseUrl: 'http://localhost:<%= grunt.config.get("port-pick-connect2") %>'
         }
       }
     }
   },

   // Sample grunt-karma target to emulate the karma port selection for running
-  // unit tests alongside with our e2e tests above, using the "extra" option
+  // unit tests alongside with our e2e tests above, using the "extraPorts"
-  // to have the port available via grunt templates.
+  // option to have the port available via grunt templates.
   karma: {
     concurrent: {
       options: {
-        port: '<%= grunt.config.get("open-port-0") %>'
+        port: '<%= grunt.config.get("port-pick-1") %>'
       }
     }
-  }
+  },

   concurrent: {
-    tests: ['unit', 'e2e1', 'e2e2']
+    tests: ['unit', 'func1', 'func2']
   }
 });

-grunt.registerTask('e2e1', [ 'portPick:concurrentFuncTest1', 'connect:test1', 'protractor:test1' ]);
+grunt.registerTask('func1', [ 'portPick:concurrentFuncTest1', 'connect:test1', 'protractor:test1' ]);
-grunt.registerTask('e2e2', [ 'portPick:concurrentFuncTest1', 'connect:test2', 'protractor:test2' ]);
+grunt.registerTask('func2', [ 'portPick:concurrentFuncTest1', 'connect:test2', 'protractor:test2' ]);
-grunt.registerTask('unit', [ 'portPick', 'karma:concurrent' ]);
+grunt.registerTask('unit', [ 'karma:concurrent' ]);

-grunt.registerTask('tests', [ 'concurrent:tests' ]);
+grunt.registerTask('tests', [ 'portPick', 'selenium', 'concurrent:tests' ]);
 ```

 ##Options

-1. `port` -- The port to start scanning from, inclusive, for the first available port to use, defaults to 8765.
+1. `port` -- The port to start scanning from, inclusive, for the first available port to use.
+Defaults to 8765.
-2. `limit` -- Do not scan for a port after this one, fail if one is not found between `port` and `limit`, defaults to false (unlimited).
+2. `limit` -- Do not scan for a port after this one, fail if one is not found between `port` and `limit`.
+Defaults to false, port-pick will scan all the way up to 65535.
-3. `extra` -- Set this number of open-port-# configurations for use by other tasks, defaults to 0.
+3. `extra` -- Set the number of extra port-pick-# configurations to supply.
+Defaults to 0.
+If set to greater than 0, it will populate <%= port-pick-1 %>, <%= port-pick-2 %>, etc.
-4. `hostname` -- The hostname to bind to, defaults to 0.0.0.0 (all interfaces).
+4. `hostname` -- The IP/hostname to bind to when checking for available ports.
+Defaults to 0.0.0.0, so binds to all interfaces.
+5. `name` -- Set the property name for port-pick to use when picking a port for a target.
+Defaults to undefined where it will not populate a separate configuration with the target's selected port.